Concordium/concordium-rust-smart-contracts/CTS1.rst

 An event for minting MUST be logged every time a new token is minted.
 This also applies when introducing new token types and the initial token types and amounts in a contract.
 Minting a token with a zero amount is valid.

-The Mint event is serialized as: first a byte with the value of 1, followed by the token ID ``TokenID``, an amount of tokens being minted ``TokenAmount`` and the owner address for of the tokens ``Address``.
+The Mint event is serialized as: first a byte with the value of 1, followed by the token ID :ref:`TokenID`, an amount of tokens being minted :ref:`TokenAmount` and the owner address for of the tokens :ref:`Address`.

 Burn
 ^^^^

 An event for burning MUST be logged every time an amount of tokens are burned.
 Burning a zero amount of a token is allowed.

 Summing all of the minted amounts from Mint events and subtracting all of the burned amounts from Burn events for a token type MUST sum up to the total supply for the token type.

-The Burn event is serialized as: first a byte with the value of 2, followed by the token ID ``TokenID``, an amount of tokens being burned ``TokenAmount`` and the owner address of the tokens ``Address``.
+The Burn event is serialized as: first a byte with the value of 2, followed by the token ID :ref:`TokenID`, an amount of tokens being burned :ref:`TokenAmount` and the owner address of the tokens :ref:`Address`.

 UpdateOperator
 ^^^^^^^^^^^^^^

 The event to log when updating an operator of some address.

-The UpdateOperator event is serialized as: first a byte with the value of 3, followed by a byte which is 0 if an operator is being removed and 1 if an operator is being added, then the owner address updating an operator ``Address`` and an operator address ``Address`` being added or removed.
+The UpdateOperator event is serialized as: first a byte with the value of 3, followed by a byte which is 0 if an operator is being removed and 1 if an operator is being added, then the owner address updating an operator :ref:`Address` and an operator address :ref:`Address` being added or removed.

 TokenMetadata
 ^^^^^^^^^^^^^

 The event to log when setting the metadata url for a token type.
-It consists of a token ID and an URL for the location of the metadata for this token type with an optional hash of the content.
+It consists of a token ID and an URL for the location of the metadata for this token type with an optional SHA256 checksum of the content.
-Logging the TokenMetadata event again with the same token ID, is used to update the metadata location.
+Logging the TokenMetadata event again with the same token ID, is used to update the metadata location and only the most recently logged token metadata event for certain token id should be used to get the token metadata.

-The TokenMetadata event is serialized as: first a byte with the value of 4, followed by the token ID ``TokenID``, two bytes for the length of the metadata url and then this many bytes for the url to the metadata.
+The TokenMetadata event is serialized as: first a byte with the value of 4, followed by the token ID :ref:`TokenID`, two bytes for the length of the metadata url and then this many bytes for the url to the metadata.
 Lastly a byte to indicate whether a hash of the metadata is included, if it value is 0, then no content hash, if the value is 1 then 32 bytes for a SHA256 hash is followed.

+.. _CTS-rejection-errors:

 Rejection errors
 ----------------